- Search The Registry

 *Phoebe Snow was born on this date in 1950.
 She was a Black singer-songwriter and guitarist.

 Born Phoebe Ann Laub in New York City, she was raised in a musical household.
 At home, Delta blues, Broadway show tunes, Dixieland jazz, classical music, and folk music recordings were played around the clock.
 Her father, Merrill Laub was Black, an exterminator by trade, had an encyclopedic knowledge of American film and theater and was also an avid collector and restorer of antiques.
-Her mother, Lili Laub, was a Jewish dance teacher who had performed with the Martha Graham group.
+Her mother, Lili Laub, was a white-Jewish dance teacher who had performed with the Martha Graham group.

 Snow was raised in Teaneck, New Jersey, and graduated from Teaneck High School in 1968.
 She subsequently attended Shimer College in Mount Carroll, Illinois, but did not graduate.
 While a student, she carried her Martin 000-18 acoustic guitar from club to club in Greenwich Village, playing and singing on amateur nights.
 Her stage name came from an early 1900s fictional advertising character used by Delaware, Lackawanna and Western Railroad.
 In the railroad's print ads, a young woman dressed all in white emphasized the cleanliness of Lackawanna passenger trains.
 (Its locomotives burned anthracite coal, which created less soot than bituminous coal.).